The Heritage Party – A Manifesto for Social Conservatism

 The Heritage Party is pro-life.
 We believe in the dignity of every human being and that every life is infinitely precious.
 This includes the sick, the disabled, the elderly and unborn children, who all have an inalienable right to life.

-There have been over 9 million abortions carried out in the UK since the Abortion Act in 1967, and now there are over 200,000 abortions per year in the UK.
+There have been nearly 10 million abortions carried out in the UK since the Abortion Act in 1967, and now there are over 220,000 abortions per year in the UK.
 Unborn children are children.
 In every abortion a human life is ended.

 We will completely defund UK government support for abortion programs outside the UK.